 Exfoliate and moisturize with these amazing homemade body scrub recipes.
-This DIY body scrub is great to use at home and makes a nice gift for any occasion.
+This DIY body scrub is great to use at home and makes a nice gift.

 I give a Basic Homemade Body Scrub recipe and a few creative ideas for making several types of DIY body scrub.